-To initiate an investigation regarding a Title IX violation or sexual assault, please contact one of the reporting options above or submit an online report via the website or on MyNCU.
+To initiate an investigation regarding a Title IX violation or sexual assault, please contact one of the reporting options above or submit an online report via the website: nwcu.edu/studentlife/title-ix/

 TITLE IX INVESTIGATION PROCEDURES

 1. The University will provide the complainant and respondent with charge letters of alleged violations.
 The charge letter will set forth the allegations constituting a potential violation and include sufficient detail so that a party may prepare a response before any initial interview.
 Sufficient detail includes the identities of the parties involved, the specific policy allegedly violated, a description of the